-BEHIND THE NAME: Officials explain the process and meaning behind Wichita Wind Surge
+Behind the name: Officials explain the process and meaning behind Wichita Wind Surge

 Many of you are asking how the name Wind Surge was picked and what does it mean?
 Wichita baseball leaders say there is more to the ‘new look’ than you might think.

-Despite the mix reaction, Wichita baseball has spent the last year brainstorming on the name and logo.
+Despite the reaction, Wichita Baseball 2020 has spent the last year brainstorming on the name and logo.

 “Our branding team spent 300 days out in the community talking to folks,” said team owner, Lou Schwechheimer.